The Golden Bear has been good to me in my golf life.

 Renovations of his earlier courses tend to move in this direction, too.
 I am conflicted about this development because it sometimes ends up erasing an aesthetic that will one day be seen as refreshing relative to the one that is currently fashionable.

 I would like to dispel one Jack Nicklaus golf course design myth here.
 In my experience across more than 30 designs - mostly originals, a few renovations - I find the narrative that he designed courses for a high left-to-right shot to be exaggerated.
-The golf course I have played more times in my life than any other is a Jack Nicklaus Signature design, and I credit it with teaching me how to move the ball from right to left, especially off the tee.
+Being able to hit high, soft approach shots is useful at virtually every golf course, especially challenging modern designs.
+The course I have played more times in my life than any other is a Jack Nicklaus Signature design, and I credit it with teaching me how to move the ball from right to left, especially off the tee.

 I have found that the best stretches of Nicklaus' courses call for a variety of shot shapes and lengths, and hew towards my belief that superior golf courses make us want to become better players while not (always) beating the spirit out of us.
 My favorite Nicklaus courses tend to be a little more on the scoreable side.

-Having seen nearly three dozen of his designs across more than 620 courses played in my life so far, I hope to play many more Jack Nicklaus golf courses in the coming years.
-Many of the most ballyhooed new courses seem to attempt to refute the style and values many Nicklaus designs assert.
-The future will be an interesting conversation between these camps.
+Having seen nearly three dozen of his designs across more than 700 courses played in my life so far, I hope to play many more Jack Nicklaus golf courses in the coming years.
+Contemporary golf course architects seem to want to refute the style and values many Nicklaus designs assert.
+The future will be an interesting dialogue between these camps.

 My 10 favorite Jack Nicklaus golf courses you can play